alexwlchan/alexwlchan.net/src/_posts/2020/2020-01-22-uk-stations-map.md

 The app isn't wonderfully fast – it preloads all the station data as a JSON blob, and that takes time to download and render.
 I'm sure it could be made faster, but this was only a bit of fun, and not something I want to sink lots of time into.

-If you want to play with it yourself, it's at <https://uk-stations-map.glitch.me/>, or the code is [on GitHub].
+If you want to play with it yourself, it's at [alexwlchan.net/fun-stuff/uk-stations-map/](/fun-stuff/uk-stations-map/).

 [Letchworth Garden City]: https://en.wikipedia.org/wiki/Letchworth_Garden_City_railway_station
 [Leaflet.js]: https://leafletjs.com/